samfisherirl/Logitech_LGHUB_Backup_and_RestoreService/README.md

 - Restore overwrites data in C:\programdata\LGHUB only if you have backup files. it doesnt overwrite anything new or not saved.

-if you want a startup task to backup files every time you boot windows, download optional folder from github.

- move
- 'create startup task.exe'
- to  c:/programdata/ after install
+- Startup creates a task on launch to backup in the background.

  https://github.com/samfisherirl/LogitechBackupandRestoreService